nicklockwood/ShapeScript/Help/camera-control.md

 By default, the camera is positioned along the Z axis, looking down at the model.
 The distance of the camera from the origin is set automatically based on the bounding sphere of the model.

-To reset the camera to its default position, select the `View > Reset Camera` menu, or press **Cmd-0** on the keyboard.
+You can choose a different camera angle from the `View > Camera` menu.
+To reset the current camera to its default position, select the `View > Camera > Reset` menu, or press **Cmd-0** on the keyboard.

 ## Mouse Control